videojs/videojs-contrib-hls/README.md

 #### loadedmetadata

-Fired after the first segment is download for a playlist.
+Fired after the first segment is downloaded for a playlist.
 This will not happen until playback if video.js's `metadata` setting is `none`

 #### loadedplaylist